Inner horns for 2-quasi-categories: Background

 \begin{remark} The faces $[\alpha;\aalpha] : \cell\mp \to \cell\nq$ not contained in the horizontal horn $\horn_h^k\nq$ are precisely the $k$-th horizontal ones.
 In particular, $\horn_h^k\nq$ may be missing faces of $\cell\nq$ that have codimension greater than $1$.
 For example, one can check that $\horn_h^1[2;1,1]$ is generated by the vertical hyperfaces

 and so it does not contain the face

 of codimension $2$.
+(The last face may equally well be depicted as $\left\{ \right\}$; the position of the double arrow has no significance.)
 This differs from the more commonly found definition of a horn (\emph{e.g.}~\cite{Berger:nerve,Watson}) as ``boundary with one hyperface removed''.
 In \cref{alternative horns}, we show that for our purposes such alternative horns may be used in place of Oury's ones. \end{remark}

 \begin{definition} The \emph{$(k;i)$-th vertical horn inclusion} $\horn_v^{k;i}\nq \incl \cell\nq$, where $0 \le k \le n$ satisfies $q_k \ge 1$ and $0 \le i \le q_k$, is